-This article consists of an overview of both of nociceptive and neuropathic pain, followed by the distinct differences in their cause and management.
+This article consists of an overview of both nociceptive and neuropathic pain, followed by the distinct differences in their cause and management.

 Nociceptive pain is the most common type of pain and is caused by the detection of noxious or potentially harmful stimuli by the nociceptors around the body.

 Neuropathic pain is caused by damage to the neurons that are involved in the pain signaling pathways in the nervous system.
-There are a variety of circumstances that may lead to nerve damage, including certain infections, diabetes and surgery, among many others.
+There are a variety of circumstances that may lead to nerve damage, including certain infections, diabetes, and surgery, among many others.

 As the pathology of nociceptive and neuropathic pain differs considerably, the recommendations in the management of the pain contrast accordingly.